cpswan/katacoda-scenarios/iac-git/step3.md

 `git clone git@github.csc.com:"$SHORTNAME"/Shortnames.git`{{execute}}

+Answer `yes` when presented with ECSDA key fingerprint and asked if you want to continue connecting.

-Change directory into the cloned repo:
+Once the repo has been cloned change directory into the cloned repo:

 `cd Shortnames`{{execute}}